 Limes also have potent, natural bacteria-fighting abilities.
 Lime juice has a very high acidity level, which can neutralize or kill certain strains of harmful bacteria.
 It may reduce bloating and aid digestion, too.

-If you’re pregnant, oranges also provide a natural healthy dose of folate.
+If you’re pregnant, oranges also provide a natural healthy dose of folate, which is important in preventing birth defects.
 Folate is a B vitamin used to make red and white blood cells, convert carbohydrates into energy, and produce DNA and RNA.